piddlingtuna/4Gifts/README.md

 3. Goal 4: Quality Education
 4. Goal 5: Gender Equality

-; though the results of the project is adaptable to nearly every SDG.
+Note: the results of the project is adaptable to nearly every SDG.

 ## Mobile App/FourGifts